factrylabs/historian/advanced/README.md

 ## 🛠 Configuring Environment Variables

-You can customize Factry Historian by defining environment variables in a `.env` file or passing them in the docker-compose command.
+You can customize Factry Historian by defining environment variables in a `.env` file or by passing them in the docker-compose command.

 ### 🔹 Required Environment Variables